 The News Huddlines, 1975

-The star of this show, Roy Hudd is celebrating his 80th birthday in 2016 (16th May).
-His long running Radio series The News Huddlines was the long-running BBC Radio 2 topical comedy sketch show starring Roy Hudd that ran for fifty one series from 1975 until 2001, when Hudd cancelled the proposed next series after landing the part of undertaker Archie Shuttleworth in Coronation Street.
+The long running Radio series The News Huddlines was the BBC Radio 2 topical comedy sketch show starring Roy Hudd.
+The series ran for fifty one series from 1975 until 2001, when Hudd cancelled the proposed next series after landing the part of undertaker Archie Shuttleworth in Coronation Street.

 The show’s regular cast comprised of comedy performers: Roy Hudd, June Whitfield, and Chris Emmett.
 The announcer was Richard Clegg and the music was directed and performed by Peter Moss and The Huddliners.